FDA moves to ban menthol cigarettes and flavored cigars - KTVZ

 “Banning menthol—the last allowable flavor—in cigarettes and banning all flavors in cigars will help save lives, particularly among those disproportionately affected by these deadly products,” Acting FDA Commissioner Dr. Janet Woodcock said in a statement.
 “With these actions, the FDA will help significantly reduce youth initiation, increase the chances of smoking cessation among current smokers, and address health disparities experienced by communities of color, low-income populations, and LGBTQ+ individuals, all of whom are far more likely to use these tobacco products.”

-More than a third of all the cigarettes sold in the United States in 2018 — the last year for which statistics were available — were menthol flavored, according to the US Centers for Disease Control and Prevention.
+More than a third of all the cigarettes sold in the United States in 2018 — the last year for which statistics were available — were menthol flavored, according to the CDC.

 Studies show that menthol flavoring increases the appeal of tobacco products and can lead people, particularly young people, to become regular smokers.
 Advertisers of menthol-flavored cigarettes have disproportionately targeted the Black community.